-The top 5 overall men and the top 5 overall women shall all ski in the same seed group in each event.
+The top 5 overall men and the top 5 overall women attending the championships, and obtained as above, (comparing the 2 year Ranking List), shall all ski in the same seed group in each event.

 The appropriate seed group for each event will be determined by taking the seed group of the highest placed top 5 overall skier and placing all 5in that same series in addition to the original group size.